Reel ‘Em In: 15 Great Places to Go Fishing with Kids

 Online: seattle.gov

-Good to Know: Children 14 and under do not need a fishing license to fish or shellfish in the state of Washington.
-However, they do need to keep and fill out a catch record card if they are fishing for salmon, halibut, sturgeon, steelhead or Puget Sound Dungeness crab.
+*Editor’s Note: As previously stated, children 14 years old and under do not need a fishing license to fish in the state of Washington.
+However, they do need to keep and fill out a catch record card if they are fishing for salmon, halibut, sturgeon, steelhead, or Puget Sound Dungeness crab.
 You can register for one online or call the Fish Program Customer Service line at 360-902-2700 for more information.
 All catch record cards must be returned to the Washington State Department of Fish and Wildlife by the appropriate deadline, even if you didn’t catch anything.